Dusan1234-code/7.Practise-Project-Turistic_Agency/README.md

 # 7.Practise-Project-Turistic_Agency
+Code project is on Developer branch.
 Responsive website created for local travel agency on Serbian language.